prechelt/anwesende/README.md

 at universities.
 Makes heavy use of human judgment and manual operations to keep the software simple and its use flexible.
-Alas, the remainder of the documentation is available in German only (so far).
+Alas, the remainder of the documentation is mostly German only.

 # 1. Abläufe